LakeeshaRCL/interview-question-pool/readme.md

 ## 9. Understanding the Business Requirements (5 marks)

+1. **Overall understanding of the project and its requirements**
-1. **Given a set of business requirements, how do you identify key features to implement first?**
+2. **Given a set of business requirements, how do you identify key features to implement first?**
-2. **Explain how you translate business rules into software design decisions.**
+3. **Explain how you translate business rules into software design decisions.**
-3. **How do you handle ambiguous or incomplete business requirements during development?**
+4. **How do you handle ambiguous or incomplete business requirements during development?**
-4. **Describe the process of validating that your software meets business requirements.**
+5. **Describe the process of validating that your software meets business requirements.**
-5. **How do you prioritize features when working under tight deadlines?**
+6. **How do you prioritize features when working under tight deadlines?**

 ---